SSWConsulting/SSW.Rules.Content/rules/monitor-seo-effectively/rule.md

 ### Example SEO processes (used at SSW)

-1. The Marketing Manager checks the SEO weekly and analyses trends in keywords, using the tool [SEMrush](semrush.com) (see beow)
+1. The Marketing Manager checks the SEO monthly and analyses trends in keywords, using the tool [SEMrush](semrush.com) (see below)
 2. PBIs are created with any necessary changes/investigation
-3. The Marketing Team works with the SSW SEO consultant to analyze the SEO progress each month or two when the team catches up
+3. The Marketing team works with the Website team to analyze the SEO progress each month or two when the team catches up

 #### SEMrush

 [SEMrush](semrush.com) connects to Google Analytics and provides an informative and customizable user interface for understanding a website's data.
-It helps show how a site is ranking on Google, what keywords to use, and comparisons to competitors.
-It's goal is to help improve online visibility and marketing strategies.
+It helps show how a site ranks on Google, what keywords to use, comparisons to competitors and more.
+Its goal is to help improve online visibility and marketing strategies.

 ![Figure: SEMrush dashboard shows information we can use to improve our website](semrush1.jpg)
 ![Figure: Easy to understand under what search term our website ranks good/bad](semrush2.jpg)